 Discover Honfleur’s famous heritage through its picturesque streets, old houses, St Leonard‘s Church and St Catherine’s Church in the old maritime district with its separate belfry.

-Hotels in Honfleur
+Book a Hotel in Honfleur

 The oldest and most visited part of Honfleur lies within the area of the Hôtel de Ville, the deconsecrated church of Saint-Etienne, the remains of the old prison (nowadays, the Normandy Cultural Museum) and the original 17th century Salt Halls (Greniers à Sel), now used for exhibitions, conferences and concerts.